| Upcoming Hearings | Tracked Legislation |

 | LD 2065 |

-An Act To Provide One-time Funds To Support The Construction Of A Psychiatric Residential Treatment Facility For At-risk Youth This bill provides $1.1M in one-time funds to support the construction of a psychiatric residential treatment facility serving at-risk youth under 21 years of age. |
+An Act To Provide One-time Funds To Support The Construction Of A Psychiatric Residential Treatment Facility For At-risk Youth This bill is DEAD.
+This bill provides $1.1M in one-time funds to support the construction of a psychiatric residential treatment facility serving at-risk youth under 21 years of age. |

 Committee: HEALTH AND HUMAN SERVICES Ought Not to Pass Pursuant To Joint Rule 310, Mar 12, 2026 (3/12/2026) |